Right on point - a new response to rental demand

 - Start date

 - January 2015

-With demand for rental properties in London increasing, this new development, which forms part of a regeneration project in south east London, will offer opportunities to the housing market that could set the scene for future city living.
+With demand for rental properties in London increasing, this development, which forms part of a regeneration project in south east London, has offer opportunities to the housing market that could set the scene for future city living.

-Working with the Greater London Authority (GLA) as the development manager, and design and build contractor, we are creating the largest private rented sector development on government land.
-Our aim is to produce a mix of affordable housing and long-term private rental accommodation.
+Working with the Greater London Authority (GLA) as the development manager, and design and build contractor, we created the largest private rented sector development on government land.
+Our aim was to produce a mix of affordable housing and long-term private rental accommodation.

-Investment has been the key to the success of the project so far.
+Investment was the key to the success of the project.
 After it had been stalled for a few years, we reignited the development and got it back on track by investing our own equity.
 We then worked with the Peabody Trust, a major housing association, to secure a deal for affordable rented and shared ownership properties.

 A partnership with Realstar, a real-estate investment and management company, completed an early landmark deal for the development, setting a precedent for international long-term investment into the UK’s housing market.

-Rental contracts with Realstar, as opposed to individual investors, will offer residents long term stability and professional support.
+Rental contracts with Realstar, as opposed to individual investors, have offered residents long-term stability and professional support.

 Points of note